boomboomllc/boomboomllc.github.io/terms-of-service.md

 {% comment %} If you are using the Services on behalf of a business or some other entity, you represent that you are authorized to bind that business or entity to these Terms and you agree to these Terms on behalf of that business or entity (and all references to “you” and “your” in these Terms will mean both you as the end user and that business or entity). {% endcomment %}

----
 ## 3. How Our Service Is Funded

-Apple mandates the use of in-app purchases, which means a 30% fee goes straight to Apple for all lux purchases.
+Apple mandates the use of in-app purchases, which means a 30% fee goes to Apple for all purchases.
 In an effort to minimize further fees and to keep BoomBoom operational, by using the Service covered by these Terms, you acknowledge that we can show you ads that businesses and organizations pay us to promote on and off of BoomBoom.
-We may use your personal data, such as information about your activity and interests, to show you ads that are more relevant to you.
+We do not currently include ads within our services.
+However, in the future we may use your personal data, such as information about your activity and interests, to show you ads that are more relevant to you.

 We may show you ads that we think are relevant to you without telling advertisers who you are.
 We do not sell your personal data.
 We may allow advertisers to tell us things like their business goal and the kind of audience they want to see their ads.
 We may then show their ad to people who might be interested.